What is a Class C felony in Wisconsin?

 Spending 40 years in prison is certainly a significant penalty for anyone.
 The legislature recognized that by classifying some of the most serious criminal offenses as Class C felonies.
 Certainly prosecutors see these charges as incredibly serious, and work hard on Class C felony cases.

-At Meyer Van Severen, S.C. we defend individuals facing all criminal charges.
+At Van Severen Law Office we defend individuals facing all criminal charges.
 We also defend individuals facing drunk driving charges.
 If you’re charged with any of these offenses, especially a Class C felony, contact our office today.
 We answer phone calls 24/7 at (414) 270-0202.